tuckmeng/Ansi2Html/README.md

 # Ansi2Html

 This is a shell script that converts Ansi text to HTML.
+Handy for tools that generate only ANSI output.